 Mother Teresa once said Americans are the poorest of the poor in the world because of our lack of spiritual and moral values.
-Last month, participants from all over the country joined me to address Mother Teresa’s concern in a strategic visioning process.
+In April 2022, participants from all over the country joined me to address Mother Teresa’s concern in a strategic visioning process.
 Together, we imagined Americans finding common ground, reducing the divides in our country.

 Our conversations were part of the National Week of Conversation, in partnership with America Talks and the ListenFirst Project.
 My involvement with these initiatives grew out of my commitment to build a culture that embraces a shared moral and spiritual vision of solidarity, guided by heart-centered leadership.
 Americans require a broad-based set of tools to connect with others of different backgrounds and beliefs.
 The need is so great.
 I appreciated every single participant’s presence and contribution.

 We all came heavy-hearted, reeling from the horrors of Ukraine and worn down by the gridlock and acrimony in Congress, but we set our minds and hearts to envision healing what divides us.
-We were heartened to learn that there is a group of bipartisan representatives in Congress, led by Rep. Derek Kilmer, who introduced HR 6843, Building Civic Bridges Act.
+We were heartened to learn that there is a group of bipartisan representatives in Congress, led by Rep. Derek Kilmer, who introduced HR 6843, Building Civic Bridges Act and a Senate companion bill introduced by Senators Chris Coons (D) and Ben Sasse (R) on June 29, 2022.

-That is why I encourage you to contact your representative in Congress to sign on to the Building Civic Bridges Act (HR 6843), joining Rep. Kilmer in a bipartisan effort to build relationships across lines of difference and forge a sense of common civic purpose.
+That is why I encourage you to contact your representative and senators in Congress to sign on to the Building Civic Bridges Act (HR 6843), joining Rep. Kilmer and Senators Coons and Sasse in a bipartisan effort to build relationships across lines of difference and forge a sense of common civic purpose.
 Nine Democrats and nine Republicans introduced this bill in February and three more co-sponsors have joined them.
+I am pleased to report that on 6/29/22 Senator Coons and Sasse introduced HR6843 in the Senate as well.

 The bill would create a non-partisan pilot program within AmeriCorps to support community civic bridgebuilding, bolstering a grassroots movement that has been growing among concerned citizens, including myself, far beyond the headlines.
 Through grants, training, research and public conversations, this program would promote the ability of local communities to tackle sources of division, while empowering participants and organizations with a foundation on which they can address contentious issues and ultimately, bridge divides.